Erdington

 How it works

-Each district has a steering group made up of representatives from across the Early Years sector and childcare provision in the district.
+Each district has a Steering Group made up of representatives from across the Early Years sector and childcare provision in the district.

 They seek to improve outcomes for children through termly district activity based on analysis of district data, sharing professional knowledge, working in partnership with other projects and districts.